jay3sh/mepage/_posts/2009-10-20-sprint-htc-hero-problems-with-readerscope.md

 layout: post
 title: "Sprint HTC Hero problems with ReaderScope"
 ---
-"Sprint HTC Hero problems with ReaderScope"
+Sprint HTC Hero problems with ReaderScope
 ===
 \[Update: A fix for this problem is released in v1.2.8a.
 Please update.\]